 Accommodation in Cape Town

-The newly renovated, quite sassy, cottage on 9B Loader Street in De Waterkant with an amazing view to the Table Mountain from the private roof terrace, and the more intimate and homely cottage on 40 Napier Street in De Waterkant with not only a private roof terrace but also a private pool.
+Two of my preferred cottages are the newly renovated, quite sassy, cottage on 9B Loader Street in De Waterkant with an amazing view to the Table Mountain from the private roof terrace, and the more intimate and homely cottage on 40 Napier Street in De Waterkant with not only a private roof terrace but also a private pool.

 Both cottages are managed by De Waterkant Cottages.